-The Coalition's semiannual membership meetings, scheduled for December 14-15, 2015, in Washington, DC, and April 4-5, 2016, in San Antonio, TX, highlight activities related to CNI's program themes, focus attention on significant new thinking and technology developments, and provide opportunities for members to showcase and discuss a wide range of emerging issues and developments in networked information.
+The Coalition's semiannual membership meetings, scheduled for December 12-13, 2016, in Washington, DC, and April 3-4, 2017, in Albuquerque, NM, highlight activities related to CNI's program themes, focus attention on significant new thinking and technology developments, and provide opportunities for members to showcase and discuss a wide range of emerging issues and developments in networked information.
 Some participants have developed knowledge communities within CNI and use the meetings as an opportunity to share ideas on a particular aspect of networked information and to incubate new initiatives.
 Each member organization is invited to send two delegates, typically a senior information technologist and a senior librarian.
 Meeting participants are introduced to new developments that may reshape institutional plans in a forum that encourages collaborations and dialogues with others who share common interests.

-CNI has a long history of being the first to offer discussion of major networked information developments, including the early Web browser Mosaic, the National Science Foundation's (NSF)
+CNI has a long history of being the first to offer discussion of major networked information developments, including the early web browser Mosaic, the National Science Foundation's (NSF) Digital Libraries Program, the Google Books Scanning program, and NSF's DataNet initiative.
+CNI regularly co-sponsors an event in partnership with Jisc as part of our ongoing collaboration with our

-Digital Libraries Program, the Google Books Scanning program, and NSF's DataNet initiative.
-CNI regularly co-sponsors an event in partnership with Jisc as part of our ongoing collaboration with our UK colleagues; the most recent event, the conference Opening Up Scholarly Communications, took place in Bristol, England in July 2014.
-CNI occasionally convenes invitational or public workshops to advance specific elements of its program plan, most recently Supporting Digital Scholarship: How Do Scholars, Librarians, and Technologists Conceptualize Centers, Institutes, and Labs for E-Research and Learning held April 12, 2015 in Seattle, Washington, and the Security & Privacy Workshop held March 2015 in Washington, DC.
+UK colleagues; the most recent event, the conference International Advances in Digital Scholarship, took place in Oxford, England in July 2016.
+CNI occasionally convenes invitational or public workshops to advance specific elements of its program plan, most recently Planning a Digital Scholarship Center, sponsored jointly with ARL and held May 17-18, 2016, in Washington, DC, and the Security & Privacy Workshop held March 2015 in Washington, DC.

 We also serve as an active co-sponsor for other meetings relevant to the CNI agenda.
-This year these events include the NCSU Libraries, CNI, and University of Calgary co-sponsored conference "Designing Libraries for the 21st Century IV," on September 20-22, 2015 in Raleigh, North Carolina, and the 11th International Digital Curation Conference, "Visible Data, Invisible Infrastructure," to be held February 22-25, 2016 in Amsterdam, Netherlands.
+This year these events include the North Carolina State University (NCSU) Libraries, CNI, and University of Calgary co-sponsored conference "Designing Libraries for the 21st Century V," on September 18-20, 2016 in Calgary, Alberta, the next conference in the series, to be held at the NCSU Hunt Library in September 2017, and the 12th International Digital Curation Conference, "Upstream, Downstream: Embedding Digital Curation Workflows for Data Science, Scholarship and Society," to be held February 20-23, 2017 in Edinburgh, Scotland.

-Additionally, CNI is serving as a cooperating organization for several other conferences, including: Theory & Practice of Digital Libraries Conference (TPDL) 2015, in Poznań, Poland, September 14-18, 2015; Archiving 2016 in Washington, DC, April 19-22, 2016; Personal Digital Archiving 2016, May 12-14, in Ann Arbor, MI; the Open Repositories 2016 meeting in Dublin, Ireland, June 13-16, 2016; and the Joint Conference on Digital Libraries (JCDL) 2016 on June 19-23, 2016, in Newark, NJ.
+Additionally, CNI is serving as a cooperating organization for several other conferences, including: Theory & Practice of Digital Libraries Conference (TPDL) 2017, in Thessaloniki, Greece, September 17-21, 2017; Archiving 2017 in Riga, Latvia, May 18, 2017; the Joint Conference on Digital Libraries (JCDL) 2017 on June 19-23, 2017, in Toronto, Canada; and the Open Repositories 2017 meeting in Queensland, Australia, June 26-30, 2017.

-PROGRAM PLAN 2015-2016
+PROGRAM PLAN 2016-2017